 • Identify Your Competitors

-Make sure you know your compilers.
+Make sure you know your competition.
 That is the first and most significant step in conducting a competitive analysis.
-You can only accurately assess your competition if you know your who they actually are.
+You can only accurately assess your competition if you know who they actually are.

 Once you know your compilers, look closely at their features and capabilities.
 What are they offering that you’re not?
 What do they do better than you?
 Then, use this information to improve your offerings.